A Living Dog

 A Living Dog is a 2019 German science fiction film directed by Daniel Raboldt.
 It was released in cinemas in the USA on October 8, 2021.
 It was released in the UK as A New World Order.

 Plot

-The war between humanity and the autonomous combat drones has begun - and humanity is losing.
+The film takes place in a dystopia where a war between humans and combat drones has begun.
 Any communication between humans is impossible because machines have learned to respond to human voice frequencies.
-And they are constantly evolving.
-The deserter Tomasz has renounced all heroism.
-He flees in a stolen vehicle into the wasteland of the Scandinavian forests, far away from the fighting.
-Always on the run, he hopes to escape the worst.
-But then he meets a strong-willed Russian resistance fighter Lilja, who has not yet given up hope.
-As the last survivor of her combat group, she desperately pursues a suicidal plan to inflict a decisive defeat on the overwhelming machines.
-In doing so, she not only puts herself in danger, but she also lures the machines onto Tomasz's trail.
+A deserter, Tomasz, flees from battle in a stolen vehicle into the wasteland of the Scandinavian forests, far away from the fighting.
+There, he meets a strong-willed Russian resistance fighter, Lilja, who has not yet given up hope.
+As the last survivor of her combat group, she desperately pursues a suicidal plan to win against the machines.
+In doing so, she not only puts herself in danger, but also lures the machines onto Tomasz's trail.

 Background

 The film was shot in Lapland at midnight sun time in 2016.
 Because some scenes also required night shots, a few short shoots in North Rhine-Westphalia were added later.
 Since the enemy machines in the film react to human speech patterns, there is almost hardly any speaking in the film.
 Only two sentences are said in total, once in English and once in Russian.